STI symptoms in men

 Sexually transmitted infections and diseases are very common across the world.
 The World Health Organization estimates that 1 million new STI cases are acquired every single day.
 In the UK, the four most common sexually transmitted infections and diseases are chlamydia, genital warts (caused by the human papillomavirus), gonorrhoea and genital herpes (caused by the herpes simplex virus).

-In men, STI symptoms tend to be more noticeable and pronounced than in women.
+STI or STD symptoms in men tend to be more noticeable and pronounced than in women.
 Men also experience fewer complications from infections such as chlamydia and gonorrhoea.
-However, contracting a sexually transmitted infection or disease is still a cause for concern, particularly if it is viral and cannot be cured with antibiotics.
+However, contracting a sexually transmitted infection or disease as a male is still a cause for concern, particularly if it is viral and cannot be cured with antibiotics.

 Symptoms of STIs in men